auth0/node-jsonwebtoken/README.md

 (Synchronous) Returns the decoded payload without verifying if the signature is valid.

 > __Warning:__ This will __not__ verify whether the signature is valid.
 You should __not__ use this for untrusted messages.
 You most likely want to use `jwt.verify` instead.

+> __Warning:__ When the token comes from an untrusted source (e.g. user input or external request), the returned decoded payload should be treated like any other user input; please make sure to sanitize and only work with properties that are expected

 `token` is the JsonWebToken string